-You should give Lecture Notes 5 at least a quick scan read prior to starting this lab as they pretty much layout everything you need to do.
-The code you'll be working with for these assignments can be found at /home/comp161/sp16/ on the server.
-The four files are zipped up in lab2.zip.
+You should give Lecture Notes 5 at least a quick scan prior to starting this lab as they pretty much layout everything you need to do.
+The code you'll be working with for these assignments can be found at /home/comp161/sp19/ on the server and on the course website.
+The four files are zipped together as lab2.zip.